Tonga volcano eruption: 'Significant' damage likely, tsunami threat receeds | DW | 16.01.2022

 US Secretary of State Antony Blinken also expressed concern, adding that the US "stands prepared to provide support to our Pacific neighbors."

-However, international aid efforts were complicated by the fact that Tonga, home to about 105,000 people, is one of the rare countries that have avoided any COVID-19 outbreaks, and
+However, international aid efforts were complicated by the fact that Tonga, home to about 105,000 people, is one of the rare countries that have avoided any COVID-19 outbreaks.

 New Zealand has assured that its military staff was all fully vaccinated and willing to follow any protocols established by the island nation.